-Most of us are not born with the skill or knowledge of how to be more likeable.
+Very few of us are born with the innate skill or knowledge of how to be more likeable.
+It’s not uncommon to find ourselves lacking the innate charm or the ability to forge instant connections that seem to come naturally to some.

 This is when you can relate to others in a way that fosters a sense of trust and understanding.
 Creating rapport simply means you have a connection, a relationship or a state of harmonious understanding.